Do you want an easier way to build your syllabus?

 If you have any questions, please feel free to reach out to us via syllabi AT_TOWSON

-The use of SYLLABI is entirely voluntary; individual facutly retain the right to determine whether their syllabi are entered into this system.
+The use of SYLLABI is entirely voluntary; individual faculty retain the right to determine whether their syllabi are entered into this system.

 Courseleaf is Towson University's online curriculum management & catalog editing software.
 The Curriculum Inventory Management System (CIM) is used to enter course & program proposals, which once approved, feed directly to the University Catalog (CAT).
 Courseleaf Section Scheduler (CLSS) makes class scheduling easier and more transparent.
 SYLLABI, a syllabus management tool (SYLLABI).